louketo/louketo-proxy/README.md

-   --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --scope value                       a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --idle-duration value               the expiration of the access token cookie, if not used within this time its removed (default: 0)
-   --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token (default: "/oauth2/revoke") [$PROXY_REVOCATION_URL]
+   --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --scope value                       a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token (default: "/oauth2/revoke") [$PROXY_REVOCATION_URL]
    --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]